System Metrics

 Note: If any interaction is missing latency data, session-level latency will not be calculated and displayed.

-Once uploaded, tracing fields are accessible throughout the Deepchecks platform:
+Once uploaded, these fields are accessible throughout the Deepchecks platform:

-- Interaction & Session Views: Tracing data is displayed alongside other metrics for full visibility.
+- Single Session View: system metrics are displayed alongside other properties for full visibility.

-- Data Page: Use tracing fields to filter, search, or sort the data within a certain version of your pipeline.
+- Interactions screen: Use system metrics fields to filter, search, or sort the data within a certain version of your pipeline.

-- Experiment Configuration: Tracing data can be used as part of your experiment metadata, allowing you to compare versions not just by quality properties but also by runtime behavior (e.g., latency or token cost).
+- Experiment Configuration: system metics data can be used as part of your experiment metadata, allowing you to compare versions not just by quality properties but also by runtime behavior (e.g., latency or token cost).

-Sorting and Filtering by tracing data on the Data Screen
+Sorting and Filtering by system metrics on the Interactions Screen

-By leveraging tracing data within Deepchecks, teams gain visibility into both quality and efficiency — improving observability, experiment analysis, and production reliability.
+By leveraging systems metrics within Deepchecks, teams gain visibility into both quality and efficiency — improving observability, experiment analysis, and production reliability.

 Updated 4 days ago